 - Not all situations will reveal positive terms.
 There are some situations in which the terms of the assumable loan are not as favorable as what could be obtained through a new loan, such as due to better current market terms or conditions.
 This negates the benefit of the assumable loans.

 - In some situations, the down payment could be higher.
-In situations where the existing property owner has a significant amount of equity in the transaction, that can lead to a much larger down payment for the new buyer to assume the loan instead of taking out a new loan.
+In situations where the existing property owner has a significant amount of equity in the transaction, that can lead to a much larger down payment for the new buyer to assume a mortgage instead of taking out a new loan.

 - Some borrowers may not want to work with the existing loan’s lender.
 When taking over the debt, the same lender is maintained, and that could be a concern in some situations.